-Colloquia

-Period 5 Core course: Psychiatric Neuroscience: Psychopharmacology (4 credits) Practical training: Western Blotting: A Pharmacological Perspective Electrophysiology: From Single Cell Activity to 'Cognitive' Markers (4 credits) Applied statistics II Capita Selecta, choice of: - Applied Statistics II: Capita Selecta A (2 credits) OR - Applied Statistics II: Capita Selecta B (2 credits) OR - Applied Statistics II: Capita Selecta C (2 credits)
+Workshop: Biomedical Brain Imaging (3 credits) Introduction to R (1 credit) Colloquia Period 5 Core course: Psychiatric Neuroscience: Psychopharmacology (4 credits) Practical training: Western Blotting: A Pharmacological Perspective Electrophysiology: From Single Cell Activity to 'Cognitive' Markers (4 credits) Applied statistics II (electives): - Applied Statistics II: A (2 credits) OR - Applied Statistics II: B (2 credits) OR - Applied Statistics II: C (2 credits) Colloquia Period 6 Core course: renou o Neuropsychopharmacology (total of 3 credits) Workshop: Research Grant Writing Workshop (2 credits) Colloquia

-Workshop: Introduction to R (1 credit)

-Colloquia

-Period 6 Core course: Neuropsychopharmacology (3 credits) Applied statistics II Capita Selecta, choice of: - Applied Statistics II: Capita Selecta A OR - Applied Statistics II: Capita Selecta B OR - Applied Statistics II: Capita Selecta C

-Workshop: Research Grant Writing Workshop (2 credits)

-Colloquia

-Period Specialisation Drug Development and Neurohealth (DN) Year 2 (2023-2024) Period 1 Core courses: Research Grant Writing Course (3 credits) Applied Therapeutics (3 credits) Workshop: Behavioural Tests and Models (1 credit) Throughout year 2 Electives: (6 credits total) Elective: Course AND/OR (3 credits) Elective: Review AND/OR (3 credits) Elective: Research (3 credits) OR Double Elective: Research DN (6 credits) OR Double Elective: Review DN (6 credits) 32 weeks Research Proposal (1 credit) Research Internship Graded (10 credits)/ Research Internship Ungraded (25 credits) Master's Thesis (14 credits) (total 50 credits)
+Period Specialisation Drug Development and Neurohealth (DN) Year 2 (2024-2025) Period 1 Core courses: Research Grant Writing Course (3 credits) Applied Therapeutics (3 credits) Workshop: Behavioural Tests and Models (1 credit) Throughout year 2 Electives: (6 credits total) Elective: Course (3 credits) AND/OR Elective: Review (3 credits) AND/OR Elective: Research (3 credits) OR Double Elective: Research (6 credits) OR Double Elective: Review (6 credits) 32 weeks Research Proposal (1 credit) Research Internship Graded (10 credits)/ Research Internship Ungraded (25 credits) Master's Thesis (14 credits) (total 50 credits)

 The assessment of the practical part of the research internship will be divided in a graded part of 10 credits, and an ungraded part with the remaining credits.
-The grade will be registered for the graded part of the internship and will be included in the GPA (grade point average).
-The ungraded part of the internship will be marked as pass/fail.
-If the grade of the internship is 6.0 or higher, the ungraded part of the internship will be marked as 'pass', if the grade is 5.5 or lower, it will be marked as 'fail'.
+The grade will be registered for the graded part of the research internship and will be included in the GPA (grade point average).
+The ungraded part of the research internship will be marked as pass/fail.
+If the grade of the internship is 6.0 or higher, the ungraded part of the research internship will be marked as 'pass', if the grade is 5.5 or lower, it will be marked as 'fail'.

-A more detailed description of the components of the programmes can be found in the web catalogue on www.maastrichtuniversity.nl
+A more detailed description of the components of the programmes can be found on www.maastrichtuniversity.nl